-Fire Sprinkler Head
+- Fire Sprinkler Head

 A sprinkler head is a type of valve that is part of an automatic fire sprinkler system.
 It acts as a control mechanism for the release of water or other extinguishing agents when a fire is detected.

 It consists of a frame, deflector, fusible element or bulb, orifice, and possibly a water seal.
-When a fire reaches a certain temperature, the fusible element or bulb breaks, allowing pressurized water to flow through the sprinkler head.
+When a fire reaches a certain temperature, the fusible element or bulb breaks, allowing pressurised water to flow through the sprinkler head.
 The deflector directs the water in a specific spray pattern to control or extinguish the fire by absorbing heat and suppressing flames.
 Sprinkler heads are designed for various applications, with different activation temperatures, flow rates, and spray patterns to suit specific fire protection needs.

 An automatic fire sprinkler system head, also known as a sprinkler head, is a key component of fire protection systems.
 It is a device designed to detect and control the spread of fires by releasing water or other extinguishing agents.
 The sprinkler head is typically mounted on the ceiling or walls and is connected to a network of pipes filled with pressurized water.